-- The company's 2014 normalized EPS guidance excludes between $100 and $120 million of Project Renewal restructuring and restructuring-related costs.
-(A reconciliation of expected reported results to normalized results is included below.)
+The 2015 normalized EPS guidance range excludes between $80 and $120 million of Project Renewal restructuring and restructuring-related charges and other project costs.

 Non-GAAP Financial Measures